xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

   discussion roles.
 For more information, see :ref:`Assigning_discussion_roles`.

-You can also assign privileged roles to users when you work in the LMS.
+You can also assign these privileged roles to users when you work in the LMS.

-Regardless of where the role is assigned, course team members can work on your course in Studio immediately, and use the LMS and Insights after enrollment.
 For more information about assigning roles while you run your course, see :ref:`Course_Staffing`.